iamrita/personalwebsite/posts/on-depression.md

 **Why hasn’t evolution gotten rid of depression already?**

 This is an interesting question that can be extended to a lot of different disorders, not just depression.
-In this paper, Nesse argues that depression can in fact, be an adaptation.
+In his [blog](https://www.randolphnesse.com/articles/depression), Nesse argues that depression can in fact, be an adaptation.
 He argues that it is an adult human’s way of signaling a need for help.
 However, there is not enough evidence to say for sure.
 In fact, Nesse concludes by saying that “even though low moods and sometimes depression may be useful for inhibiting dangerous or wasteful actions, that should not distract attention from the fact that depression is one of humanity’s most serious problems.”
 So, TLDR, we don’t really know why evolution hasn’t gotten rid of it.

 **What about suicide?**